 Cost of Materials Comparison: Asphalt vs. Metal

-For materials alone, standing seam is roughly two to three times higher in cost than architectural shingles.
+As you can see, standing seam panels are roughly two to three times higher in material cost than architectural shingles.

-Installation costs are almost double (or more) for standing seam are also typically double the cost to install architectural shingles.
-That said, the cost of professional installation for standing seam may also depend on how the metal panels are fastened:
+Installation costs for standing seam are also typically double the cost to install architectural shingles.
+That said, the cost of professional installation for standing seam is somewhat dependent on how the metal panels are joined at the seams:

 On cost alone, architectural shingles are an obvious winner.
 Yet, there is far more to a roof than the price you pay to install it.